-- lease4-add adds a new IPv4 lease. - lease6-add adds a new IPv6 lease. - lease 6-bulk-apply creates, updates and/or deletes multiple IPv6 leases in a single transaction. - lease4-get checks whether an IPv4 lease with the specified parameters exists and returns it if it does. - lease6-get checks whether an IPv6 lease with the specified parameters exists and returns it if it does. - \bullet lease4-get-all returns all IPv4 leases or all IPv4 leases for the specified subnets. - lease6-get-all returns all IPv6 leases or all IPv6 leases for the specified subnets. - lease4-get-page returns a set ("page") of leases from the list of all IPv4 leases in the database.
+- lease4-add adds a new IPv4 lease. - lease6-add adds a new IPv6 lease. - lease 6-bulk-apply creates, updates and/or deletes multiple IPv6 leases in a single transaction. - lease4-get checks whether an IPv4 lease with the specified parameters exists and returns it if it does. - lease6-get checks whether an IPv6 lease with the specified parameters exists and returns it if it does. - lease4-get-all returns all IPv4 leases or all IPv4 leases for the specified subnets. - lease6-get-all returns all IPv6 leases or all IPv6 leases for the specified subnets. - lease4-get-page returns a set ("page") of leases from the list of all IPv4 leases in the database.
 By iterating through the pages it is possible to retrieve all the leases. - lease6-get-page returns a set ("page") of leases from the list of all IPv6 leases in the database.
-By iterating through the pages it is possible to retrieve all the leases. - lease4-del deletes an IPv4 lease with the specified parameters. - lease6-del deletes an IPv6 lease with the specified parameters. - lease4-update updates an IPv4 lease. - lease6-update updates an IPv6 lease. - lease4-wipe removes all leases from a specific IPv4 subnet or from all subnets. - lease6-wipe removes all leases from a specific IPv6 subnet or from all subnets.
+By iterating through the pages it is possible to retrieve all the leases. - lease4-get-by-hw-address return all IPv4 leases with the specified hardware address. - lease4-get-by-client-id-return all IPv4 leases with the specified client id. - lease6-get-by-duid returns all IPv6 leases with the specified DUID. - lease4-get-by-hostname return all IPv4 leases with the specified hostname. - lease6-get-by-hostname return all IPv6 leases with the specified hostname. - lease4-del deletes an IPv4 lease with the specified parameters. - lease6-del deletes an IPv6 lease with the specified parameters. - lease4-update updates an IPv4 lease. - lease6-update updates an IPv6 lease. - lease4-wipe removes all leases from a specific IPv4 subnet or from all subnets. - lease6-wipe removes all leases from a specific IPv6 subnet or from all subnets.